 Health Canada's response to COVID-19

-- The Food and Drugs Act was amended on March 25 to provide regulation-making power: (i) requiring the provision of information to the Minister of Health and (ii) considered necessary “for the purpose of preventing shortages of therapeutic products in Canada or alleviating those shortages or their effects, in order to protect human health” (see our article here).
+- The Food and Drugs Act was amended on March 25 to provide the power to make regulations: (i) requiring the provision of information to the Minister of Health and (ii) considered necessary “for the purpose of preventing shortages of therapeutic products in Canada or alleviating those shortages or their effects, in order to protect human health” (see our article here).
 While those provisions were repealed on October 1, 2020, without the making of any regulations, on October 16, 2020, Health Canada approved an Interim Order which allows for information to be requested from anyone who sells a drug and for terms and conditions to be imposed on authorizations to sell drugs in order to address drug shortages related to COVID-19 (see our article here).